BA

 • international 20th century history and the Cold War.

-You will also complete a compulsory dissertation to demonstrate your substantive knowledge in your chosen subject area.
+You will also complete a dissertation to demonstrate your substantive knowledge in your chosen subject area.

 How will I be taught?